videovillage/oiiococoa/README.md

 ## License

 oiiococoa is available under the MIT license.

-See the LICENSE file for more info.
+License details and the licenses for dependencies are included in [LICENSE.md](LICENSE.md).